sdss/mangadap/docs/plan.rst

     The templates uses by the stellar-continuum and the emission-line fitting modules do *not* need to be the same.

+Once parsed, the parameters for the continuum fitting are kept in the ``continuum`` attribute of the :class:`~mangadap.config.analysisplan.AnalysisPlan` object; see :ref:`plan-inspect`.

 Non-parametric Emission-line Properties
 ---------------------------------------